-Developed by the State Government, the Reforming Local Government in South Australia discussion paper was released on 5 August 2019.
+Developed by the state government, the Reforming Local Government in South Australia discussion paper was released on 5 August 2019.
 The South Australian Productivity Commission was further directed to undertake an inquiry into local government to identify options to improve efficiency and financial accountability and reduce costs.
 The Commission's paper was published in February 2020.
-The Statutes Amendment (Local Government Review) Bill 2020 (the Bill) was tabled in the House of Assembly on 17 June 2020.
+The state government is drafting a local government reform bill for introduction to parliament in 2020.